nexxtmission/functions.store-learning/functions/getShippingRatesFromShipEngine/README.md

 To install this function, add the required information to the form with the following parameters:

 - **SHIPENGINE_API_KEY**: The ShipEngine API key.
-- **RATES_FIELD_NAME**: The name of the field in the response object where the calculated rates will be stored.
 - **CARRIERS_IDS**: An array of carriers ids from your ShipEngine account.

 > All fields are required.